ngelsi/ScalableItemizer/README.md

 ```

 Calling the **Remove()** method on the itemizer also disposes of the action and the resources bound to the action, so calling Dispose() on the action is unnecessary.

+#Events

+The itemizer and the action itself supports the following events:

+* Started: The worker thread of the itemizer/action has been started.
+* Stopped: The worker thread of the itemizer/action has been halted until it is started again
+* Executing: An interval has been started inside the itemizer, or an action execution has been started inside an action.

+The itemizer separately supports the following event:

+* Exception: An exception has occured inside the worker thread, but it is caught to prevent the termination of the worker.
+The exception is passed with the event arguments.